Going Simien Mountains trekking is the best way to experience one of the most beautiful, pristine landscapes in Ethiopia.

 Other useful information

-Make sure to get a good travel insurance for your trip to Ethiopia.
+Make sure to get a good travel insurance for your trip to Ethiopia, especially if you intend to go Simien Mountains trekking.
 Get yours here.

 Check out my post “Why You Need A Good Travel Insurance.”